-The idea of insanity invoking criminal behaviour in the Victorian era was an unknown territory that few were willing to walk upon.
+The idea of insanity invoking criminal behavior in the Victorian era was an unknown territory that few were willing to walk upon.
 Until then those who committed criminal acts were simply bad people with sinister intentions and no care for the impacts or consequences of their actions.
 Psychology and madness were new entities and not ones that were well received when they did start to creep into criminal justice in 19th-century Britain.
 Today we have knowledge and understanding that the human brain is a complex organ.
 An organ that controls thinking, reasoning, and action, and for some thoughts can become distorted, realities blurred with fantasies and such processes are not always controllable.

 The forensic psychologists of Victorian Britain, the ‘alienists’ who assessed a defendant and determined their state of mind for the courts, were a small group who faced great resistance.
 Judges in particular, the most respected rank within the criminal justice system, told juries to pay no attention to their views.

-The sceptical cannot be entirely blamed for their distrust of diseased mind defence theories.
-The science was in its infancy and the explanations of the mind and its defects were confusing, complicated and difficult for many to fathom.
-There was a huge divide between the lawmakers and the alienist medics with regards to crime and insanity and how a potentially insane defendant should be regarded in terms of criminal responsibility for their actions.
+The skeptical cannot be entirely blamed for their distrust of diseased mind defense theories.
+Science was in its infancy and the explanations of the mind and its defects were confusing, complicated, and difficult for many to fathom.
+There was a huge divide between the lawmakers and the alienist medics with regard to crime and insanity and how a potentially insane defendant should be regarded in terms of criminal responsibility for their actions.

-Cases are organised alphabetically through the defendant’s surname rather than chronologically on the date the crime occurred.
-A decision which does confuse the topic somewhat with cases jumping time-frames preventing a smooth sequential understanding of cases across history.
-The cases studies do however provide an insight into the complexity of the insanity plea put forward and the swirling debates around its validity.
+Cases are organized alphabetically through the defendant’s surname rather than chronologically on the date the crime occurred.
+A decision that does confuse the topic somewhat with cases jumping time-frames preventing a smooth sequential understanding of cases across history.
+The case studies do however provide an insight into the complexity of the insanity plea put forward and the swirling debates around its validity.

 On 10 June 1845, an officer of the law who shot his wife with a borrowed pistol in a jealous rage resulting in her death was acquitted of murder due to the crime being carried out in a state of passion and not through pre-meditation.
 The jury concluded he had shot his wife “in a state of great mental excitement” and their verdict was delivered as not guilty due to state of mind.

 In a particularly gruesome murder 14 years earlier, on 2 December 1831 in Edinburgh, Martha Geddes was found dead inside her own home with her head split in two by a spade found at the crime scene.
 Twenty-four hours later 44-year-old John Howison was arrested.
-A man known for his kindness to some, in the period before the murder Howison had displayed some disturbing behaviours; he became unkept, regularly revealed his temper and appeared to be suffering with delusions.
+A man known for his kindness to some, in the period before the murder Howison had displayed some disturbing behaviors; he became unkept, regularly revealed his temper, and appeared to be suffering from delusions.